 You’re watering your garden and letting the warm summer air caress your cheeks.
-Everything seems to be fine until you notice an odd vibration coming from your water pipe.
-Your hose begins to shake a little more than normal for seemingly no apparent cause.
+Everything seems fine until you notice an odd vibration from your water pipe.
+Your hose shakes a little more than normal for seemingly no apparent cause.
 You hear a loud tear, and your hose has just snapped in half, spraying water all over your lawn and yourself!

 You’re perplexed.
 You’d just finished watering your plants.
 You weren’t doing anything out of the ordinary.
 Everyone remembers to water their plants.
 You weren’t jumping rope with your yard hose, and your lawn care equipment wasn’t being handled harshly by children.
 So, what exactly is going on here?

-A garden hose is necessary in the backyard since it provides a portable water source for irrigating plants or cleaning the wheelbarrow and other items.
-You should avoid low-cost, low-quality hoses and instead invest in a durable, well-made hose that will last.
-It’s only natural to take care of the hose once you’ve spent the money.
+A garden hose is necessary for the backyard since it provides a portable water source for irrigating plants or cleaning the wheelbarrow and other items.
+You should avoid low-cost, low-quality hoses and invest in a durable, well-made hose that will last.
+It’s only natural to care for the hose once you’ve spent the money.

 Common garden hose issues